-We view this work as a bridge between mathematical programming and optimal learning.
+We view this work as a bridge between the fields of stochastic optimization and optimal learning.
 Many practical optimization problems are characterized by a high degree of uncertainty about key model parameters.
-Approximations are used to make decisions, creating the risk of making a poor decision based on an inaccurate approximation.
+Whenever approximations are used to make decisions, we run the risk of making a poor decision by relying on an inaccurate approximation.
 It becomes crucial to develop intelligent, systematic strategies for balancing existing approximations with the value of new information that can improve the approximation.
-This dilemma is studied in the literature on optimal learning, but typically for a very simple underlying optimization structure.
-We have explored the idea of quantifying and formalizing the value of information in a more general and complex optimization framework, and we believe that this idea has the potential to resolve information collection issues in many broad classes of stochastic optimization problems.
+This dilemma is studied extensively in the literature on optimal learning, but typically for a very simple underlying optimization structure.
+We believe that the idea explored in our work, namely the idea of quantifying and formalizing the value of information in a more general and complex optimization framework, has a great deal of potential for resolving information collection issues in many broad classes of stochastic optimization problems.